 (iii) All language problems are eliminated by turning to mathematical formalism and/or graphical representation.

-(a) National accounts, pure consumption economy, two sectors, initial period C=Yw, consumption expenditures = wage income.
+(a) National accounts, pure production-consumption economy, two sectors, initial period C=Yw, consumption expenditures = wage income.

 (b) National accounts, dissaving C > Yw, consumption expenditures greater than wage income, profit Qm = dissaving -Sm (with Qm≡C-Yw, Sm≡Yw-C, Qm+Sm=0 or Qm=-Sm).